mautic/developer-documentation-new/docs/rest_api/dynamic_content.rst

    $dynamicContent = $dynamicContentApi->edit($id, $data, $createIfNotFound);

-Edit a new dynamicContent.
+Edit a new Dynamic Content.
 Note that this supports PUT or PATCH depending on the desired behavior.

-**PUT** creates a dynamicContent if the given ID doesn't exist and clears all the Dynamic Content information, adds the information from the request.
+**PUT** creates a Dynamic Content if the given ID doesn't exist and clears all the Dynamic Content information, adds the information from the request.
 **PATCH** fails if the Dynamic Content with the given ID doesn't exist and updates the Dynamic Content field values with the values from the request.

 .. vale off